 Dental Implants Alternatives

 In some cases there may be inadequate bone to support an implant.
 In those instances, advanced surgery to restore bone may be necessary to allow use of implants.
-The alternative to using implants would be the use of removable dental appliances to restore function.
+The alternative to using implants would be a bridge or the use of removable dental appliances to restore function.